 What happens if a member's salary changes, meaning they should pay a different contribution rate?

-Information about rebanding can be found in the HR and payroll guides issued by the Local Government Association and available on the LGPS regulations and guidance website.
+Information about rebanding can be found in the HR and payroll guides issued by the Local Government Association.
+They're available on the LGPS regulations and guidance website.

-Please note: Two members could end up paying different contribution rates even though they are being paid the same.
-This would happen where one member had an increase in their salary, after the contribution rates had been applied.
+Please note: Two members could end up paying different contribution rates even though they’re being paid the same.
+This would happen where one member had an increase in their salary after the contribution rates had been applied.

 Important: You must tell a member about their change in contribution rate.
 This could be included in their payslip for example.
-You should also give them details of where they can get further information from, and their right of appeal.
+You should also tell them where they can find further information, and their rights of appeal.

-The contribution rate for part time/term-time members is determined by their actual pay – not grossed up to full time or 52 weeks’ pay.
+The contribution rate for part time and term-time members is worked out using their actual pay.
+It’s not grossed up to full time or 52 weeks’ pay.